 Introduction

-Recorded Future's Collective Insights is a new type of Recorded Future analytics, providing clients with a complete view of what threats matter to an organization.
-Collective Insights enables Recorded Future’s clients to analyze detected incidents to create an intelligence resource for use in two ways:
+Recorded Future's Collective Insights is a new type of Recorded Future analytics that provides a complete view of the threats that matter to your organization.
+Collective Insights lets you analyze detected incidents to create an intelligence resource in two ways:

-- Collective Insights provides clients with a comprehensive view of detections across their infrastructure and controls.
+- Collective Insights provides a comprehensive view of detections across their infrastructure and controls.

 - Anonymized data can be used to create visualizations and analytics comparing threat vectors and the entire threat landscape for your enterprise anonymously compared to specific industries and geographies.

-For more information on Recorded Future’s Collective Insights, please see the Getting Started with Collective Insights page for more information.
+For more information on Recorded Future’s Collective Insights, see Getting Started with Collective Insights.

 Getting Started

-This is a script based solution which will ingest documents from the Elasticsearch alerts index generated from Indicator Detection Rules.
-The script runs an intial search based on the 'lookback' -L command line argument specifying the time in hours to search the Elasticsearch alerts index (or 1 hour by default).
-Once the script executes for the first time a timestamp is saved to file that is then referenced in future script executions depending on the alerts returned.
+This is a script-based solution that ingests documents from the Elasticsearch alerts index generated from Indicator Detection Rules.
+The script runs an initial search based on the 'lookback' -L command line argument, specifying the time in hours to search the Elasticsearch alerts index (or 1 hour by default).
+Once the script executes for the first time, a timestamp is saved to file that is then referenced in future script executions, depending on the alerts returned.
 If alerts are returned then the timestamp saved is the timestamp of the latest Elasticsearch alert.
-Otherwise the timestamp saved will be the script execution time.
+Otherwise, the timestamp saved is the script execution time.
 Following executions add one millisecond to this reference timestamp when searching the next round of documents to send to Collective Insights.

 - To overwrite the saved timestamp with the command line argument lookback you must first delete the file at config/latest_timestamp.txt and then run the python script.